TROJANS: THE ULTIMATE GUIDE

 A Trojan Horse virus is made to access a device and stay covered extensively.
 They can remain active for quite a long time without showing off their quality.
 However, there are still some signs that can help you recognize when a Trojan has accessed your device.

-The following are a piece of the things that you should pay special attention to:
+The following is a piece of the things that you should pay special attention to:

 - Poor PC execution